 Don’t use the AutoSuggest feature when adding email addresses for contacts.

-This is definitely a bug in Outlook 2013 and I have submitted it as such.
+This is definitely a bug in Outlook 2013 and Outlook 2016 and I have submitted it as such.
 Hopefully the right click option will get implemented correctly so the Registry edit won’t be needed.

 In addition, the bug regarding AutoSuggest requires a closer look too but fixing that for existing contacts might be hard as the property is stored with the address field itself.